Blignaut24/NederLearn_V5/README.md

 #### **Customer Jobs**

-Describe the tasks that the user want to do in their professional and personal life with the NederLearn app.
+Describe the tasks that users can do in their professional and personal lives with the NederLearn app.

-- Access learning material from any device with internet access
+- Access learning materials from any device with internet access
 - Navigate a user-friendly interface
 - Avoid wasting time searching for quality content
 - Get a quick overview and easy access to each content piece